 Just trying to work Brian into the website a little more.
 Here he is getting ready for hockey season (toughening up), getting ready to crawl up top.
 And right, well, he's just being a Momma's boy.
 Nothing wrong with that I guess.

-doesn't really know what to do from there yet.
+He should be crawling very soon.
+He's up on his hands and knees, but doesn't really know what to do from there yet.
 He can still pretty much get anywhere he wants to go either by 'scooching' himself or rolling.
 He's over seven months old now, but a big boy wearing 12 mo. clothes.

 He'll be going to his first baseball game this weekend, as we're taking him to Traverse City to watch the Beach Bums.